Paul Loudon: Personal life and death

 Loudon entered business in Minneapolis during 1915, being a member of the Minnesota Loan & Trust Company until 1921, when he joined the Lane, Piper and Jaffray Inc. as vice president.
 He was one of the original partners of Piper, Jaffray and Hopwood, which was formed in 1932.
 In December 1922, Loudon was elected vice president of the Twin City Bond Club.
 He later became the president.

-In 1931, Loudon was a member of the Minneapolis Board of Trustees.
+He served as a member of the Board of Trustees of Carleton College in 1931 and was a member of Dartmouth's athletic board by 1935.

 In August 1934, Loudon "utilized an old-time flying tackle" to capture a burglar in his home.

-In the 1930s, Loudon served as a member of the Dartmouth athletic board.

 In 1941, Loudon became the Minnesota representative on Investment Bankers of America (IBA).
-The following year, he was elected executive manager of the ninth federal reserve district victory fund committee.
+The following year, he was elected executive manager of the Ninth Federal Reserve District victory fund committee.
 In 1943, he was a member of the county war finance committee.
 In 1946, Loudon was elected president of the Minneapolis Civic Council, succeeding William D. Naffziger.

 On December 1, 1953, Loudon died at the age of 61, at the Northwestern Hospital in Hennepin County, following a two-week illness.
 An article in The Minneapolis Star said "It didn't make any difference whether it was baseball, football, hockey, tennis or golf, he always was on hand enjoying every minute of every competitive activity.
 He was a student of all of them.
 His tremendous enthusiasm, his fine leadership and his willingness to help all sports will be sorely missed in these parts."
-An article in the Star Tribune said the following:
+An article in the Minneapolis Morning Tribune said the following: